BREATHE IN HIS LIFE

 PRAYER – BREATHE IN HIS LIFE

-I know my own preoccupations are not focused in serving Your heart.
-You have shown me the right way, the way to walk humbly, and to act justly and to love mercy.
+I know my preoccupations are not focused on serving Your heart.
+You have shown me the right way, the way to walk humbly, to act justly, and to love mercy.
 I confess that this is not in the forefront of my mind.

 BREATHE IN HIS LIFE